 If your call to action was successful.

-Before you take action on a page with a high bounce rate, make sure you analyze the reasons why the bounce rate is high.
+Before you take action on a page with a high bounce rate, make sure you analyze the page further.
 If you need assistance with analyzing this particular metric, please give the SEO Specialists at Mannix Marketing a call!